Frequently Asked Questions

 How much do your classes cost?

 Tuition is based on the number of hours of dance classes per family for our Children’s and Pre-Professional Divisions.

 DanceAbility is a flat rate of $70 per semester.

 Tuition can be paid monthly or for the entire semester up front.
-The chart below is based on a 18-week semester and shows both options.
-If the full semester tuition is paid up front, there is a 10% discount, calculated in the right side of the chart.
+The chart below is based on a 16-week semester and shows both options.
+If the full semester tuition is paid up front, there is a 10% discount, calculated in the chart on this page

 Classes in the Adult & Teen Division are charged per class grouping as illustrated in the following table.
 The number of classes paid for must be utilized within the semester; there will be no refunds on missed classes upon completion of the school semester.
 Please inquire about student rates.